AakashSai-11/Reddit-Sentiment-Analysis/frontend/README.md

-# Reddit Sentiment Analysis Project

-This repository contains a full-fledged sentiment analysis application with separate frontend and backend components.

-## 🗂️ Project Structure

-- **frontend/**: The complete React.js frontend of the application.
-- **backend/**: Ready to be added for API and data processing.

-## 🛠️ Getting Started

-- Navigate to `frontend/` for instructions on setting up the React frontend.

-## 🚀 Complete Your Application

-- Add a `backend/` folder for server-side logic and APIs.

----

-Happy Developing! 🎉

----

-The detailed frontend setup is provided below:

-# Reddit Sentiment Analysis - React App
+# Reddit Sentiment Analysis - Frontend

-A beautiful, modern React.js application for analyzing Reddit sentiment with interactive charts and visualizations.
+A beautiful, modern React.js frontend for analyzing Reddit sentiment with interactive charts and visualizations.

 ## 🌟 Features